dovetail-genomics/TopoLink/docs/source/library_qc.rst

 Sequencing Recommendations
 --------------------------

-TopoLink was designed to support looping calling with one sample.
+VariLink was designed to support looping calling with one sample.
 This requires generating four libraries from a single proximity-ligation reaction.
 This does not mean you need to sequence all four libraries.
 The amount of sequencing and the number of libraries you need to to sequence is dependent on the feature you are trying to detect and the resolution (or bin size) you wish to call features at.
 The table below outlines the number of libraries, total sequencing depth in read pairs, and how many read pairs are needed per library, and finally the minimal amount of no-dup read pairs summed across the libraries for each feature at given resolutions:

 +------------------+--------------+-------------------+--------------------+--------------------------------+--------------------------------------------------------+
 | Feature          | Resolution   | Total # libraries | Total # read pairs | Total # read pairs per library | Minimal # of no-dup read pairs summed across libraries |